RemiVine/Thesis-template-IHEID-RV-2021/README.md

 - Margins   &rarr;    in the *packages.tex*
 - Hyperlink color   &rarr;    in the *packages.tex*
 - Bibliography style    &rarr;   in the *packages.tex*
+- Font type &rarr; can be changed if using a different compiler